-This exhibit was curated by the Georgia Commission on the Holocaust and is available for touring or can be seen at the Anne Frank in the World: 1929-1945 exhibit in Sandy Springs and at the Teachers Museum South, located at 689 North Ave., Hapeville, GA.
-Please call for hours of operations 404-669-8015 or visit their website http://www.teachingmuseumsouth.com/ .
+This exhibit was curated by the Georgia Commission on the Holocaust and is on permanent display at the Anne Frank in the World: 1929-1945 exhibit in Sandy Springs and at the Teachers Museum South, located at 689 North Ave., Hapeville, GA.
+Please call for hours of operations 404-669-8015.